 As mentioned in the introduction, Ramkhamhaeng was the most important of all kings during the Sukhothai era and that’s why they built a monument for him within the premises of the park’s Central Zone.

-Other highlights of the Central Zone include the Khmer style Wat Si Sawai, Wat Sa Si, a monestery that sits on an island, Wat Trapang Thong, the original site of Thailand’s Loi Kratong Festival and the Ramkhamhaeng National Museum (admission 150 baht, I gave it a visit though was a bit disappointed when I figured that the Ramkhamhaeng Inscription (the earliest example of Thai handwriting) is only a replica and the original one is kept in the National Museum in Bangkok – and I wasn’t even aware of it when I visited it last year).
+Other highlights of the Central Zone include the Khmer style Wat Si Sawai, Wat Sa Si, a monestery that sits on an island, Wat Trapang Thong, the original site of Thailand’s Loi Krathong Festival and the Ramkhamhaeng National Museum (admission 150 Baht, I gave it a visit though was a bit disappointed when I figured that the Ramkhamhaeng Inscription (the earliest example of Thai handwriting) is only a replica and the original one is kept in the National Museum in Bangkok – and I wasn’t even aware of it when I visited it last year).

 The northern zone is located about 500m north of the old city walls and essentially consists of two temple complexes: Wat Phraphai Luang and Wat Si Chum.

 Wat Phra Phai Luang (วัดพระพายหลวง)

 Large parts of Wat Phra Phai Luang are destroyed, yet this temple complex is of immense historical significance as it’s said to have been the centre of Sukhothai during the reign of the Khmers of Angkor prior to the 13th century.